 Cell Adhesion, Migration, and Response to Mechanical Stimulation

 Cells respond to their environment by migrating towards or away from signals, adhering to their surroundings, proliferating or dying, and reinforcing their skeletal structure to withstand mechanical stresses.
 These signals and responses are highly regulated in normal cells, but certain controls may be lost in transformed cells, such as metastatic cancer cells.
 We are investigating how cells receive information, process it, and respond appropriately.
 Since many proteins are involved in these activities, we are determining how particular proteins contribute to the responses.
 One protein of interest, zyxin, is an actin cytoskeletal regulator, binds many other proteins and probably functions as a scaffolding protein to bring proteins together at the appropriate time and place.
 Zyxin is sensitive to the mechanical environment and adjusts its subcellular distribution in response to mechanical input.
-We are currently pursuing studies to characterize the role of zyxin and its many binding partners in cell adhesion, migration, cytoskeletal reinforcement and response to mechanical stimulation.
+The Beckerle Lab studied the role of zyxin and its many binding partners in cell adhesion, migration, cytoskeletal reinforcement and response to mechanical stimulation.

 Tumor Progression and Metastasis

 Ewing sarcoma is a pediatric bone tumor that is highly metastatic and resistant to therapy.
-The Beckerle Lab is working collaboratively with other research labs at the Huntsman Cancer Institute to determine the underlying mechanism of Ewing sarcoma pathogenesis with the hope that better understanding could lead to new treatment possibilities.
+The Beckerle Lab worked collaboratively with other research labs at the Huntsman Cancer Institute to understand the underlying mechanism of Ewing sarcoma pathogenesis to advance treatment possibilities.

 In Ewing sarcoma cells, the oncogenic transcription factor EWS/FLI activates and represses many genes.
 Using a knockdown/rescue approach to study the impact of EWS/FLI on cells, we identified dramatic EWS/FLI-dependent consequences in cell adhesion, migration and the actin cytoskeleton.
 Investigation of the molecular mechanisms behind these changes and development of pre-clinical models to evaluate Ewing sarcoma tumorigenesis and metastasis are underway, with the goal of improving options for therapeutic intervention.